 Welcome to the city where democracy was born.
 When you think about Greece you visualise beaches and islands.
 Athens may not be the city you associate with vacation.
-The fact is that Athens offers a lot more then you might think in the first place.
-Athens over the weekend or during a week is really is one of the best city vacations you can do in Europe.
-I recommend that you stay centrally so that you are within walking distance of the city’s attractions.
-It is wonderful to walk in the old quarter around the Acropolis.
+However Athens offers a lot more then you might think in the first place.
+Athens over the weekend is really is one of the best city vacations you can do in Europe.
+However I recommend you to stay centrally so you are within walking distance of the city’s attractions.

 Athens has a lot of nice museums you can explore.
 I visited the museum of Cycladic art the last time I was there.
-Some of the museum offers additional photo exhibitions as well.
+Some of the museums offers additional photo exhibitions as well.
 During the summer months, the city explodes by many cultural events.
-It’s all from festivals, theater shows, dance events and concerts.
+In other words festivals, theatre, shows, dance events and concerts.
 More information about current events can be found here.

 What to see